darvi-sh/darvishzadeh/README.md

 ### Hi there 👋

+I'm looking for a new frontend role :) Hire me 🙌

+I've worked in digital agencies and product-oriented companies; from heavy UI websites to heavy logic products.

+Used Vue and React.
+Love working with CSS.
+Care about web accessibility and UX.

+Totally cool with testing, typescript and following standards.

+You can grab my latest resume from (my website)[https://darvi.sh].

 <!--
 **darvishzadeh/darvishzadeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.